jamesplease/js-playground/README.md

-# es6-playground
+# JS Playground

-Playing around with ES6 features...
+A place for me to play around with ES6 features.